mrismanaziz/Reforestation/README.md

-## Which side of the chicken has more feathers?
-The outside.
+## Why don’t seagulls fly over the bay?
+Because then they’d be bay-gulls!